Parents' Day – promoting positive parental relationships

 Under the Children Act, orders can be made if there is a dispute, and the court will always rule that no order should be made unless it is in the best interests of the child.
 Any decision is made in accordance with that child's best interests.

-Mediation is not a suitable forum for all cases and clients need to consider carefully how they wish to proceed.
-To assess whether mediation might be appropriate, parties should seek expert family law advice.
+All parents need to consider carefully how they wish to proceed in the event of difficulty after a relationship breakdown.
+To assess whether non court based dispute resolution might be appropriate, parties should seek expert family law advice.

 Fiona Turner is a Partner in the family law team: email@example.com.